Active Learning for Crowd-Sourced Databases: Experimental Results

-{\bf Evaluation Metrics.} Active learning algorithms are typically evaluated based on their \emph{learning curve}, which plots the quality measure of interest (e.g., accuracy or F1-measure) as a function of the number of data items that are labeled~\cite{al-survey}.
-To quantitatively compare different learning curves, the following metrics are often used:
+{\bf Evaluation Metrics.} AL algorithms are usually evaluated based on their \emph{learning curve}, which plots the quality measure of interest (e.g., accuracy or F1-measure) as a function of the number of data items that are labeled~\cite{al-survey}.
+To compare different learning curves quantitatively, the following metrics are typically used:

 \begin{asparaenum}

 \item Area under curve (AUC) of the learning curve.

 \item AUCLOG, which is the AUC of the learning curve when the X-axis is in log-scale.